ramsey/composer-install/README.md

   - uses: ramsey/composer-install@v3
 ```

-Note that this approach is only valid for public forks; if you need to access private repositories, you need to create a secret in the repository that runs the action, and use it to store a Personal Access Token with a `read:project` scope from a user that is allowed to read those repositories, and use in place of `secrets.GITHUB_TOKEN`.
-In the following example, the PAT is stored in a secred called `COMPOSER_PAT`:
+Note that this approach is only valid for public forks; if you need to access
+private repositories, you must create a secret in the repository that runs the
+action, and use it to store a Personal Access Token with a `read:project` scope
+from a user that is allowed to read those repositories, and use in place of
+`secrets.GITHUB_TOKEN`.
+In the following example, the PAT is stored in a secret
+called `COMPOSER_PAT`:

 ```yaml
 env:
   COMPOSER_AUTH: '{"github-oauth": {"github.com": "${{ secrets.COMPOSER_PAT }}"}}'
 ```

-For more information on how to do that on your repository, see [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and [Creating encrypted secrets for a repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) on GitHub documentation.
+For more information on how to do that on your repository, see [Creating a personal access token][]
+and [Creating encrypted secrets for a repository][] on GitHub documentation.

 ### Matrix Example